 The faculty of the Department of Biological Sciences is committed to quality advising and strongly encourages students to seek out and meet with their adviser often.

 We believe advising goes beyond navigation of course requirements.

 All Biology majors must declare a concentration by completing a Change of Major/Minor Form (login required).
-Even if you are already officially a Biology major, you still need to use this form to declare a concentration.
+Even if you are already officially a Biology major, you still need to use a Form to declare a concentration.

 All Biology majors must complete a Biology Major’s Information/Interest form at the end of their first year (freshmen) or first term (transfers) as a Biology major.
 This information is used to assign a permanent faculty adviser.
 You may request a specific adviser as well.